Skip to main content

 Introduction

-The MCP (Model Context Protocol) integration allows you to connect to a remote MCP server to access external tools and resources that are not yet natively integrated into Sana Agents.
-This enables greater flexibility and extensibility for your workspace.
-Workspace admins can publish connectors to the workspace and control access, non-admins can not connect any MCP unless a workspace admin has already set it up and made it available for that user.
+To ensure a safe experience, workspace admins can publish MCP connectors to the workspace and control access and non-admins cannot connect any MCP unless an admin has already set it up and made it available for that specific user.

 Integration capabilities